AdobeDocs/experience-platform.en/help/destinations/catalog/social/tiktok.md

 Selecting source fields:

-* Select an identifier (For example: Email_LC_SHA256) as source identity that uniquely identifies a profile in Adobe Experience Platform and TikTok Ads Manager.
+* Select an identifier (For example:` Email_LC_SHA256`) as source identity that uniquely identifies a profile in Adobe Experience Platform and [!DNL TikTok Ads Manager].

 Selecting target fields: